Each year, we admit a select number of outstanding transfer students to complete their JD degrees at USC Gould.

 If admitted, your USC Gould grade point average will only reflect work done at USC.

 To be considered, you must apply by the deadline and include the following application components:

-Transcripts and certification letters should be mailed to:USC Gould School of Law
+Transcripts and certification letters should be emailed to [email protected] or mailed to:USC Gould School of Law

 All other application materials are submitted through LSAC.